equivalent/scrapbook2/archive/blogs/2017-11-28-ruby-call-method.md

 # => []
 ```

-Plus this way we automatically enable our objects to be able to be
+Plus this way we can pass our objects to other objects with more common
-passed to other objects:
+protocol:

 ```
 Puppy = Struct.new(:age)